tempertemper/www.tempertemper.net/src/site/posts/2019-11-19--apples-keyboards-revisited.md

 ## Return of the inverted 'T' arrow key arrangement

 This caused problems for me.
-It took a long time to get use to the new arrow key arrangement.
-Instead of pressing up, I would press the <kbd title="shift">⇧</kbd> key just above the arrows.
+It took a long time to get use to the new arrow key arrangement – instead of the `up ↑` key, my finger would gravitate to the `shift ⇧` key, just above.
 And the *moment* I used an older inverted `T` keyboard those months of adjusted muscle memory were undone.

 I design Government systems for a living and they put usability over looking sexy.
-The inverted `T` didn't look as nice as the newer full-height <kbd title="left">←</kbd> and <kbd title="right">→</kbd> keys, but it was 100% more useable.
+The inverted `T` didn't look as nice as the newer full-height `left ←` and `right →` keys, but it was 100% more useable.

 But Apple have seen the light:

 > the inverted-T arrow keys enable fluid navigation whether you’re flying through lines of code, navigating spreadsheets, or gaming

 Is that inferring that the full-height <kbd title="left">←</kbd> and <kbd title="right">→</kbd> arrow key layout *hindered* fluid navigation?

-## More breathing space

-The keys on these new keyboards are slightly smaller, which means the spaces between them are bigger.
-This adds more distance between the Touch Bar and the top of the number keys, which will hopefully reduce those accidental presses.

 ## Hardware escape key